VSA Partners celebrates 40th anniversary with exploration of design’s human impact

 The second pillar of the campaign, Scam Stories, is a social series built around the voices of real scam survivors—stories from people who’ve been scammed and are speaking up to help others stay alert.
 From concert ticket scams to spoofed customer service texts, people are sharing their experiences using #KeepItReal and #MyScamStory, and helping others stay alert in the process.
 Among the first to participate are actor Chris Carmack and his wife, performer Erin Slaver, who share how even they were misled.

-To extend its impact, McAfee has partnered with FightCybercrime.org, a nonprofit that helps people recognize, report, and recover from scams.
+To extend its impact, McAfee has partnered with FightCybercrime, a nonprofit that helps people recognize, report and recover from scams.
 As part of the partnership, McAfee is donating $50,000 worth of online protection to individuals in FightCybercrime programs, as well as to the staff and volunteers who support them.
 The partnership will also include new efforts to expand online safety education.

-To view the campaign, submit a story, or learn more about McAfee’s Scam Detector, visit https://www.mcafee.com/en-us/scam-stories/.
+Visit Scam Stories to view the campaign, submit a story or learn more about McAfee’s Scam Detector.

 We’re thrilled to share that VSA took home a 2025 ANA REGGIE Award for our work with FactSet on the “Not Just the Facts” campaign.
 The REGGIEs—one of the most respected honors in brand activation—celebrate bold, creative campaigns that drive real business results.